 Brenda is a graduate of Utah State University.
 While attending USU she studied Ballet under Maggie Moore.
 She also attended Dance West summer workshops and performed in the Choreographers' Forum and The Festival of the American West.
 She was a member of the Cache Ballet Company and the Cache Valley School of Ballet.
 While in the companies she performed in "The Little Match Girl" for four years and continued her studies under the direction of JoAnn Loveland Glenn and Sandra Emille.
 While living in southern Utah, she founded and taught at Pink Cliffs Ballet in Panguitch for three years.
 Brenda has taught at C&C Ballet Academy since 2005.

-Brooklyn has been dancing for 19 years and was most recently a member, and student choreographer of Salt Lake Community College Dance Company, all while working on her degree in Dance Education.
-She served as President of the team and was granted a performing arts scholarship for her three years on team.
-Brooklyn has been a competitive dancer for over 10 years and specializes in Jazz, Contemporary, Lyrical, Ballet, Tap, and Modern Dance.
-She has received instruction from several professional companies inside and outside of Utah, and has traveled for workshops, classes, and dance teaching conferences.
-Brooklyn has been teaching dance for 9 years now to dancers 2 years to 20 years old and she has coached competitive dance for 7 years ranging from levels novice to professional.
+Brooklyn has been dancing since she was just three years old.
+She was most recently a member, and student choreographer of Salt Lake Community College Dance Company, all while working on her degree in Dance Education.
+She served as President and Vice President of the team and was granted a performing arts scholarship all three years.
+Brooklyn was a competitive dancer for over ten years and specializes in jazz, tap, contemporary, and modern dance.
+She has received instruction from several professional companies inside and outside of Utah and has traveled for workshops, classes, and dance teaching conferences around the country.
+Brooklyn trained with Ballet West in their summer intensive program.
+She was trained in tap by the late Rowland Butler and trained in African Jazz by Rosie Banchero.
+Brooklyn has been teaching dance for 12 years.
+She has coached competitive dance for 9 years ranging from levels novice to professional.
 Brooklyn has been awarded for her choreography and instruction at many dance competitions throughout the state.
-Brooklyn is currently a judge for Aspire Dance Pro Competitions.
+Brooklyn is currently a judge for Aspire Dance Pro Competitions and loves giving constructive criticism to such talented dancers.
 Brooklyn danced with C&C Ballet and South Pointe Ballet Company for several years before moving on to college.
 She is excited to be back teaching at the studio that trained her.
-Brooklyn's favorite part about teaching is choreographing fun routines that make the students excited to dance!
+Brooklyn's favorite part about teaching is becoming friends with her dancers and watching them grow as individuals.